-- 1. The Subscriber requests in writing that TunTrust revoke the Certificate; - 2.
-The Subscriber notifies TunTrust that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
-TunTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
-TunTrust is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); or - 5.
-TunTrust obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.
+- 1. The Subscriber requests in writing, without specifying a CRLreason, that TunTrust revoke the Certificate (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 2.
+The Subscriber notifies TunTrust that the original Certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privilegeWithdrawn); - 3.
+TunTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise); - 4.
+TunTrust is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys) (CRLReason #1, keyCompromise);

-TunTrust revokes a Certificate within 5 days if one or more of the following occurs:
+TunTrust obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon (CRLReason #4, superseded).With the exception of Short-lived Subscriber Certificates,TunTrust revokes a Certificate within 5 days and uses the corresponding CRLReason (see Section 7.2.2) if one or more of the following occurs:

-- 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - 2.
-TunTrust obtains evidence that the Certificate was misused; - 3.
-TunTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement; - 4.
-TunTrust is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 5.
-TunTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 6.
-TunTrust is made aware of a material change in the information contained in the Certificate; - 7.
-TunTrust is made aware that the Certificate was not issued in accordance with the Baseline Requirements or the CA's Certificate Policy or Certification Practice Statement; - 8.
-TunTrust determines or is made aware that any of the information appearing in the Certificate is inaccurate; - 9.
-TunTrust's right to issue Certificates under these Requirements expires or is revoked or terminated, unless TunTrust has made arrangements to continue maintaining the CRL/OCSP Repository; - 10.
-Revocation is required by this CP/CPS; or - 11.
-TunTrust is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+- 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 0 (CRLReason #4, superseded); - 2.
+TunTrust obtains evidence that the Certificate was misused (CRLReason #9, privilegeWithdrawn); - 3.
+TunTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement (CRLReason #9, privilegeWithdrawn); - 4.
+TunTrust is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) (CRLReason #5, cessationOfOperation); - 5.
+TunTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name (CRLReason #9, privilegeWithdrawn); - 6.
+TunTrust is made aware of a material change in the information contained in the Certificate (CRLReason #9, privilegeWithdrawn); - 7.
+TunTrust is made aware that the Certificate was not issued in accordance with the Baseline Requirements or the present CP/CPS (CRLReason #4, superseded); - 8.
+TunTrust determines or is made aware that any of the information appearing in the Certificate is inaccurate (CRLReason #9, privilegeWithdrawn); - 9.
+TunTrust's right to issue Certificates under these Requirements expires or is revoked or terminated, unless TunTrust has made arrangements to continue maintaining the CRL/OCSP Repository (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 10.
+Revocation is required by this CP/CPS for a reason that is not otherwise required to be specified by this section 4.9.1.1 (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); or - 11.
+TunTrust is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed (CRLReason #1, keyCompromise).